 The results indicate that, following transparency shocks, institutions in our data began to rely less strongly on pay-for-performance and that salary differences across academic ranks also fell significantly.
 Although all the productivity measures we observe had, and largely continued to have, a positive effect on salaries (as do promotions), the strength of these relationships weakens substantially following transparency (with awards being a sole exception).
 We report full results of these regression models in Table S5.1.
-Additionally, in order to ensure that our results do not simply reflect an ongoing pre-trend, in Figure S5.1 we report results of the dynamic model tracing the evolution of marginal returns to advancements across ranks.
-We observe a discrete drop in the pattern of marginal returns to rank advancements post-transparency.
+In order to ensure that our results do not simply reflect an ongoing pre-trend, in Figure 3 we report results of the dynamic model tracing the evolution of marginal returns to advancements across ranks.
+We observe an economically sizeable, discrete drop in the pattern of marginal returns to rank advancements at the time of transparency shocks.
+There is also little evidence that the results reported in Tables S5.1 and 3 are driven by an ongoing pre-trend in the data.

+----- Insert Figure 3 about here -----

-In Tables 3 and 4 below we summarize the economic magnitude of these changes for an average and star academic in our sample (in terms of performance outcomes) as well as document heterogeneity across academic fields.
-The interpretation of the results presented in Table 3 is as follows.
-Pre-transparency, an academic with sample-mean levels of performance across all metrics could expect to see a 3.64% greater salary than an academic with no, observable to us, output.
-By contrast, a star academic with academic productivity in the 95th percentile of the distribution on all performance outcomes would, on average, earn a 20% premium.
-However, post pay transparency shock, we observe a large – 40% – drop in the sensitivity of pay to this composite performance score.
+In Table 3 below we summarize the economic magnitude of these changes for a star academic in our sample (in terms of performance outcomes) as well as document heterogeneity across academic fields.
+The interpretation of these results is as follows.
+Controlling for academic tenure, pre-transparency, an average academic with star levels of performance across all metrics could expect to see a 17.7% greater salary than an academic with no, observable to us, output.
+However, post pay transparency shock, we observe a large – 37% – drop in the sensitivity of pay to this composite performance score.
 The results are similar if we compare the average premium in salaries that accompany rank.
 In our data, average pay increases pre transparency for associate and full professors – compared with assistant professors – were 15% and 32% respectively.
-Post pay transparency, these premiums fell to 8% and 25% respectively.
+Post pay transparency, these premiums fell to 8% and 23% respectively.

-Results presented in Table 3 could however mask important variance across academic domains in the basis for pay allocation, with some outcomes being more (or less) valued depending on the discipline and idiosyncratic nature of the science-generating processes and norms.
-Therefore, in Table 4 we separately estimate these pay-for-performance sensitivities for the five broad disciplines most represented (in our sample) fields: humanities, physical and mathematical sciences, biological and biomedical sciences, social and behavioral sciences, and engineering.

------ Insert Tables 3 and 4 about here -----
+----- Insert Table 3 about here-----

-Our results once again reveal a pattern consistent with a prediction that pay transparency leads organizations to reduce the strength of performance-based incentives.
-As expected, the sensitivity of pay to different performance outcomes varies by academic discipline.
-For example, out of the five disciplines, humanities is the only one that seems to compensate academics for book publications.
-In turn, biological and biomedical sciences place the greatest emphasis (at least in terms of compensation) on publications in peer-reviewed journals.
+Our results also reveal a consistent pattern across academic disciplines although, as expected, the sensitivity of pay to different performance outcomes varies by field.
+For example, out of the five disciplines, humanities places the greatest emphasis (in terms of compensation) on book publications.
+In turn, biological and biomedical sciences place the greatest emphasis on publications in peer-reviewed journals.
 At the same time, across all academic disciplines, the sensitivity of pay to performance decreased following transparency shocks.
 Similarly, in all five disciplines the financial rewards associated with promotion across academic ranks fell markedly in response to pay transparency.